gridai/grid-docs/docs/platform/3_credentials.md

 Credentials can be created by any Grid user, with a limit of 50 Credentials per account.
-Only the user who created a credential (the owner) can delete that Credential.
-All of the User's team members are able to utilize the credential in their own workflow (for example, while creating a Datastore from a private s3 bucket)
+Only the user who created a credential (the owner) can delete that credential.
+All of the user's team members are able to utilize the credential in their own workflow (for example, while creating a Datastore from a private s3 bucket)

 Sensitive credential type values can never be retrieved from Grid via the CLI.
 However,